 Non-essential use bans, commonly referred to as NEUBs, are a set of measures granted to water companies to impose further restrictions on the use of water as long as certain legislative tests are met.
 These powers are sought through applying for a drought order.
 The companies in WRSE have worked together to agree a common set of discretionary exceptions which we would apply when implementing a NEUB, and these are set out below.
+We have worked with other water companies across the UK in developing the latest Drought Code of Practice19, to agree on consistent non-statutory exceptions which are explained below.
 These are in addition to the statutory exceptions which are required to be applied to these restrictions by law, these are also set out below.